epklein/epklein.github.io/_mgmt/swe-management.md

 # toc_sticky: true
 ---

-In this page I share resources about **software engineering management**.
+On this page I share resources about **Software Engineering  Management**.
 But what is is it exactly?
 Well, I don't have a formal definition for it, but I see it as:

 > {% include def-swe-mgmt.md %}